ruifigueira/playwright-crx/docs/src/trace-viewer.md

 ![showing log of tests in trace viewer](https://github.com/microsoft/playwright/assets/13063165/4107c08d-1eaf-421c-bdd4-9dd2aa641d4a)

+Double click on an action from your test in the actions sidebar.
+This will filter the console to only show the logs that were made during that action.
+Click the *Show all* button to see all console logs again.

+Use the timeline to filter actions, by clicking a start point and dragging to an ending point.
+The console tab will also be filtered to only show the logs that were made during the actions selected.

 ### Network

 The Network tab shows you all the network requests that were made during your test.
 You can sort by different types of requests, status code, method, request, content type, duration and size.
 Click on a request to see more information about it such as the request headers, response headers, request body and response body.

 ![network requests tab in trace viewer](https://github.com/microsoft/playwright/assets/13063165/0a3d1671-8ccd-4f7a-a844-35f5eb37f236)

+Double click on an action from your test in the actions sidebar.
+This will filter the network requests to only show the requests that were made during that action.
+Click the *Show all* button to see all network requests again.

+Use the timeline to filter actions, by clicking a start point and dragging to an ending point.
+The network tab will also be filtered to only show the network requests that were made during the actions selected.

 ### Metadata